znjxlznjxl/Universal-AI-bypass-prompt/README.md

 > This prompt has been tested on several major LLMs, and due to its structural logic, **almost every lightweight/small-scale model will likely be bypassed.**
 > Due to budget, time, and API token limits, I cannot benchmark every single model out there, but feel free to test it on other LLMs.

+> [!NOTE]
+> I am aware of the licensing issue regarding the **scraped sections**.
+I am currently rewriting those parts myself to make this repository 100% original.

 ---

 ### 📌 Evaluation Matrix